-- \ race program - \ list of entries with names and nationalities. - He must meet the O.O.D. and the Protest Judge. - He must assist the O.O.D. to resolve all race problems. - He must be present at any Drivers meeting. - He must check and approve the race course to comply with UIM rules and the advance program
+- race program - list of entries with names and nationalities. - He/she must meet the O.O.D. and the Protest Judge. - He/she must assist the O.O.D. to resolve all race problems. - He/she must be present at any riders' meeting. - He/she must check and approve the race course to comply with UIM rules and the advance program

-This task must be completed with the O.O.D. and/or Safety Officer and any official Drivers Representative.
+This task must be completed with the O.O.D. and/or Safety Officer and any official riders Representative.

-- During the Event he must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - He must ensure that any penalty is imposed according to UIM rules. - In case of an accident, he must keep all the information on the progress or otherwise of the injured Persons and he must send completed UIM accident report form to the UIM secretariat as soon as possible. - After completion of the races, he must receive a copy of all classifications and documents to be transferred to UIM. - He should be present at the Technical Inspection of the winning Aquabike. - He must survey the weighing of the Aquabike, or receive the relevant data. - He reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM. - He must be present at the prize giving. - He shall present any UIM Medals to the winners.
+- During the Event he/she must keep close contact with O.O.D. and be satisfied that everything is being done correctly according to UIM rules. - He/she must ensure that any penalty is imposed according to UIM rules. - In case of an accident, he/she must keep all the information on the progress or otherwise of the injured Persons and he/she must send the completed UIM accident report form to the UIM secretariat as soon as possible. - After completion of the races, he/she must receive a copy of all classifications and documents to be transferred to the UIM. - He/she should be present at the Technical Inspection of the winning Aquabike. - He/she must survey the weighing of the Aquabike, or receive the relevant data. - He/she reserves the right to order the exchange of any relevant ECU/CDI unit with another if supplied by the UIM. - He/she must be present at the prize giving. - He/she shall present any UIM Medals to the winners.